Last updated on November 20, 2025

 #33.
 Flameshadow Conjuring

-Flameshadow Conjuring is something I compare to Panharmonicon; if you can afford the one red per creature, you’re doubling enter the battlefield triggers and can attack with it for immediate attack and damage triggers.
+Flameshadow Conjuring is comparable to Panharmonicon; if you can afford the per creature, you’re doubling enter the battlefield triggers and can attack with your copies for immediate attack and damage triggers.
 If you’re building a deck that cares about any kind of creature-based trigger, this can be an effective tool to get more out of each cast.

 #32.
 Bitter Reunion

-Bitter Reunion is one of the best versions of Tormenting Voice we’ve seen in a while.
-Stapling a 1 mana cost one-time mass haste effect to a reasonable card selection tool that plays great in madness and other discard strategies makes this card generally applicable to most red decks and a homerun for lists that like discarding and attacking.
+Bitter Reunion is one of the best versions of Tormenting Voice we’ve seen.
+Stapling a 1-mana, one-time mass haste effect to a reasonable card selection tool that plays great in madness and other discard strategies makes this card generally applicable to most red decks and a homerun for lists that like discarding and attacking.

 #31.
 Sticky Fingers